juditgonzalezprol/juditgonzalezprol/README.md

 ###

-<p align="left">My name is Judit and I'm AI student, from Santiago de Compostela </p>
+<p align="left">My name is Judit and I'm an AI student, from Santiago de Compostela </p>

 ###